focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Scroll all the way without waiting for message near the end
 + Only scroll to cursor when cursor moved
 + Don't select when clicking next to border
 + Scroll when cursor is near border